Codeer-Software/Friendly/README.md

 ```

 You generally shouldn't need to use a version older than .Net 4.0, so you should write your code in the new style.<br>
-However, AppVar will continue to be used because dynamic is not optimal for function arguments or return values.<br>
+However, AppVar will continue to be used for the library interface because dynamic is not optimal for function arguments or return values.<br>
-This section describes the relationship between the old style and the new style, especially the interoperability of DynamicAppVar and AppVar.<br>

 ### Codeer.Friendly.Dynamic
 Friendly finally executes the API in the target process using reflection.<br>